buildingSMART/BCF-XML/Documentation/README.md

 ###### Example

 Consider the viewpoint provided below.
+1. Referencing `TopicFileId Id="4186dcbf-8b7d-4226-b9a8-7bf5b9747eb1"` means to load exactly one model file.
+The file is defined in the markup file.
-1. Applying `DefaultVisibility="false"` hides all objects
+2. Applying `DefaultVisibility="false"` hides all objects
-2. Applying `SpacesVisible="true"` shows all spaces
+3. Applying `SpacesVisible="true"` shows all spaces
-3. Applying Exceptions:
+4. Applying Exceptions:
 > 1. Inverting the Wall visibility makes it visible
 > 2. Interting the Space visibility makes it invisible